jsit/plum/README.md

 nnoremap <silent> <F7> :exe 'set bg=' . (&bg == 'dark' ? 'light' : 'dark')<CR>
 ```

-If you are running Mac OS X you can take advantage of the camera in front of you for detecting
+If you are running Mac OS X  and a camera is available, Plum can detect the
-the ambient light and change the colorscheme background accordingly.
+current ambient light and change the colorscheme background accordingly.
 By default Plum set the right background as Vim starts (unless you turn off the `g:plum_set_bg_at_start`
 variable) but with the function `PlumSetBackground()` you can change the background whenever you
-want.
-Normally you want to use this function in conjunction with autocommands, e.g.:
+want, normally with autocommands events, e.g.:
 ```vim
 au FocusLost,CursorHold * call PlumSetBackgroud()
 ```